aoriens/news-service/README.md

 - `user_id` - the user's identifier.
 An integer, required.
 - `first_name` - the first name.
 A string, optional.
 - `last_name` - the last name.
 A string, required.
-- `avatar_url` - the avatar image URL.
-An string, optional.
+- `avatar_url` - the avatar image URL. a string, optional.
 - `created_at` - the time the user was created.
 A [UTCTime](#UTCTime), required.
 - `is_admin` - whether the user has administrator privilege.
 A boolean, required.